Code of Ethical Conduct

 - Relationships with our Fellow Employees

-A conflict of interest may occur when an individual’s private interest interferes, or could potentially interfere, with the interests of the Company as a whole.
+A conflict of interest may occur when an individual’s private interest interferes, or could potentially interfere, with the loyalty and responsibility owed to the Company or the interests of the Company as a whole.
 Conflicts of interest also arise when an employee or a member of the employee’s family receives improper personal benefits as a result of the employee’s position with the Company.
 Each employee is responsible for avoiding conflicts of interest with the employee’s duties to the Company, as well as the appearance of such conflicts.
 All employees must avoid any activity that is or has the appearance of being hostile, adverse or competitive with Advanced Energy, or that interferes with the performance of their duties and responsibilities to the Company.

 - From which the Company purchases supplies, materials or property;